js13kGames/witch-potion/README.md

 js13k2025 Competition Entry

-The BUILD this you must have node 18.
+To build this you must have node 18.

 To run the dev server you need node 22.